 6. The effective cutoff wavelength for a cabled single mode fiber will be generally smaller than that of the un-cabled fiber.
-State whether the given statement is true or false.

 Explanation: The effective cutoff wavelength for a cabled single mode fiber is always smaller than that of the un-cabled fiber.
 This is usually because of the bend effects.